Saturday, December 3, 2011

 Wh...wha... what?
 Huh?
 Wow.
 (Book 36)

-Though most of the book, I was completely shocked that anyone would want to purposefully pound their brain with so many drugs that they go completely panic-attack-paranoid and the carpet bleeds, everyone turns into lizards, you try to kill your friends, and then spend hours puking into your shoes and thinking that the maid is going to kill you.
-I have too many control issues and can't even begin to know how to let go of reality like that.
-However, it was fascinating to look into the mind of an adrenaline junkie... always pushing the limits and getting off on the ultimate high of being able to get away with it all.
+However, it was fascinating to look into the mind of an adrenaline junkie.
+They push all of the the limits and get off on the ultimate high of getting away with it all..
 Thompson writing style is engaging and vivid.
 I felt immediately sucked into that crazy world of 1971 Vegas, which was proven by the multiple nightmares that I had about lizard people and rattlesnakes attacking me.
-Even with that, I really enjoyed the book.
+Nightmares aside, I really enjoyed the book.

-0 comments:
+No comments: